 top of page

-Tap to watch @d8talk now on
+Tap to watch @d8talk on

 Let's talk...

-In 2025, Aotearoa is taking part in a dating conversation.
+Aotearoa is having a dating conversation.

 No matter where we come from, how we identify ourselves and what we’re into, the desire to find connection is universal.